g41797/sputnik/README.md

 type Run func(controller BlockController)
 ```

-Run callback is executed by Sputnik
+Run callback is executed by sputnik
 * after successful initialization of ALL blocks
 * on own goroutine